The 1st International Online Conference on Risks

 Publication Opportunities

-All accepted abstracts will be published in the conference report of the 1st International Online Conference on Separations in the Proceedings (ISSN: 2504-3900); if you wish to publish an extended proceeding paper (4-8 pages), please submit it to the same journal after the conference.
+All accepted abstracts will be published in the conference report of the 1st International Online Conference on Risks in the Proceedings (ISSN: 2504-3900); authors of accepted abstracts are highly encouraged to submit an extended proceeding paper (ideally 4-8 pages in length) for free, please submit it to the same journal after the conference.

 Event Awards